Renovating in Pleasantville: Village Permits, Historic Review, and What's Different from Mount Pleasant

 Why the Pleasantville vs. Mount Pleasant Distinction Matters

-The two systems share a county, a school district pattern, and a general regional cost structure, but they don’t share permit fees, plan review staff, design review boards, contractor registration requirements, or submission portals.
+The two systems share a county, school district patterns, and a general regional cost structure, but they don’t share permit fees, plan review staff, design review boards, or submission portals.
 Permits issued by one don’t transfer to the other.
-Contractor registrations don’t cross the line.
-A neighbor’s recent project that cleared review in three weeks may have done so under a completely different department than the one your address falls under.
+(For deeper dives on each, see renovating in Pleasantville village permits and historic and renovating in Mount Pleasant permits process.)

 How to Confirm Your Jurisdiction